Don’t Believe Every Assessment You Take

 And I don’t care what their creators and promoters say about how precise they are, I get different results depending on the time of day, what’s going on my life, and how much coffee I’ve had.

 Perhaps you’ve felt boxed in by one of these reports.
 According to at least two instruments, I’m an Introvert.
 And sometimes that feels true: I do sometimes like to think quietly until I’ve fleshed out my thoughts.
 Other times, though, I spew nascent ideas as fast as I can think them.
 At times I do gain energy by being alone.
 But after a while I need to get up and be with people.

-About 7 years ago, I came across an assessment called the Highlands Ability Battery that promised to measure innate abilities that didn’t fluctuate after the age of 14.
+Over a decade ago, I came across an assessment called the Highlands Ability Battery that promised to measure innate abilities that didn’t fluctuate after the age of 14.

 That was when I heard the term Ambivert for this first time.
 Finally, I felt understood by an assessment.
 It was actually worth the painstaking three plus hours to take the tests.